 BLESSED Lord, who hast caused all holy Scriptures to be written for our learning; Grant that we may in such wise hear them, read, mark, learn, and inwardly digest them, that by patience and comfort of thy holy Word, we may embrace, and ever hold fast, the blessed hope of everlasting life, which thou hast given us in our Saviour Jesus Christ.

-The Word of God, His communicated Wisdom to us and for us, most fully discerned and perceived in the life of Jesus Christ, is found through a diligent and persistent hearing and reading of Holy Scripture.
-The same Word must be marked and annotated, learned and understood, and then inwardly and spiritually digested as what alone can enable us to die to sin and come alive to God’s enduring righteousness.
+The Word of God, His communicated Wisdom to us and for us, most fully expressed and perceived in the life of Jesus Christ, is found through a diligent and persistent hearing and reading of Holy Scripture.
+The same Word must be studied, annotated, learned and understood, and then inwardly and spiritually digested as what alone can enable us to die to sin and come alive to God’s enduring righteousness.
 We must find in the Word a record of God’s persistent, unalterable, and enduring love for us and our salvation.
 We must discover that Jesus Christ, God’s Word made Flesh, has, in these last days, become not only the forgiveness of our sins but our resurrection and life, neither of which ever pass away.

 The Collect teaches us that if we are to be found faithful, by patience and comfort of God’s Holy Word, we must embrace and ever hold fast the blessed hope of everlasting life in Jesus Christ.
 Hope in eternal life must be the object of our desire.
 Earthly-minded man hopes for things that perish and puts his faith and trust in earthly relationships that grow old and pass away.
 Earthly man grows old and when life grows short, his hope grows weary, as Joseph Pieper writes.
 But spiritual man grows young because he hopes in a life that is ‘not yet’ and shall be as long as eternity.
 (Faith, Hope, Love, II, 110-111) Spiritual man hopes in a life that is just now starting to be lived in and through God’s Word.
 Spiritual man hopes in the Word that even now begins to prepare him for perfect everlasting union and communion with God.
 He has the audacity and courage to hope supernaturally above and beyond this transitory world with its fleeting promises.
 The theological virtue of hope bestows upon the spiritual man a certain possession of an aspiration that is at once relaxed and disciplined, adaptable and ready with strong-hearted freshness and resilient joy, with a steady perseverance in trust that distinguishes the young and make them so lovable.
 (Idem) Spiritual man is forever young because he trusts, even recklessly, in a love that makes him forever new.
 He is forever being made new with ever-growing confidence that what he knows and how he lives can always be bettered by being perfectly possessed and moved by a love that never passes away.
 Spiritual man is forever young because he does not look backward but forward.
 His youthfulness lives from a root that penetrates into an area of human nature that the powers of natural hope are unable to reach.
 This is so because supernatural youthfulness emanates from participation in the life of God, who is closer and more intimate to us than we are to ourselves.
 (Idem) For spiritual man time is swallowed up into eternity because he hopes forever in the fountain of youth that flows from God’s loving heart into his own!
 (Faith, Hope, and Love: Chapter II, 110-111)